Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Preliminaries and outline of the proof

-where $z_i\cdot z_j$ is the scalar product in $\R^d$; see Theorem~\ref{th:Ea^ma^n-cont}.
-A constant skew-symmetric matrix $\al^\gF=(\al^\gF_{ij})$, which we are able to compute explicitly for every diagram $\gF$, does not have zero lines and columns but usually is degenerate.

-{\it Step 4.} The last step of the proof is to estimate the integral \eqref{i:J_F} when $\nu\ll 1$.
+{\it Step 4.} The last step of the proof is to estimate integral \eqref{i:J_F} when $\nu\ll 1$.
 To this end, inspired by the stationary phase method, we apply to the latter the integral Parseval's identity, involving the fast oscillating Gaussian kernel $e^{i\nu^{-1}\Om^\gF}$.
 The task is made complicated by the degeneracy of the quadratic form $\Om^\gF(l,\cdot)$.
-If fact, in Sections~\ref{s:est}, \ref{est-imroved} and \ref{s:est int quadr} we prove abstract theorems which allow to estimate integrals of a more general forms than \eqref{i:J_F}.
+To handle it, in Sections~\ref{s:est}, \ref{est-imroved} and \ref{s:est int quadr} we prove abstract theorems which allow to estimate integrals of a more general forms than \eqref{i:J_F}.